YourTango is your community for love, sex, dating, and relationship advice. Community | Feedback

 2. Pack n' Play

 Less is sexy.
 Yes, he'll probably pack lighter than you and pride himself of doing so.
-Then he'll use all your toiletries, the excess of which he'll make fun of before he realizes that he brought only a toothbrush and a stick of deodorant.
+Then he'll use all your toiletries that he made fun of before he realized that he brought only a toothbrush and a stick of deodorant.
 Know also that he's paying attention to how much you bring because he'll expect to heft your bag from time to time.

 "You don't have to pack for every possible outfit permutation," explains Amy Ziff, Travelocity Editor-at-Large.
 "Three pairs of shoes is the rule."
 And don't be surprised if his bag gets heavier by the end of the trip.